-4.9.7 Any recommendations for improvement.
+4.11.7 Any recommendations for improvement.

-4.10 Formal Evaluation Procedures:
+4.12 Formal Peer Review Procedures:

-4.10.1 The formal evaluation forms are those included in the Faculty Handbook and in the appendix to this agreement:
+4.12.1 The formal performance review forms are those included at the end of this article.
+If there are differences between the language in the Peer Review Handbook and this agreement, the agreement shall prevail.

-Instructional Faculty Evaluation
+− Instructional Faculty Evaluation

-Counselor Faculty Evaluation
+− Counselor Faculty Evaluation

-Librarian Faculty Evaluation
+− Librarian Faculty Evaluation

-Faculty Self-Evaluation
+− Faculty Self-Evaluation

-Peer Performance Evaluation
+− Peer Performance Evaluation

-4.10.2 The immediate supervisor and the faculty member shall sign the team evaluation form.
-The faculty member’s signature indicates only that he/she has read the contents of the evaluation.
+4.12.2 The immediate supervisor and the faculty member shall sign the team review form.
+The faculty member’s signature does not necessarily indicate agreement with the results of the evaluation, but only that the performance review form has been provided to the faculty member.

-4.10.3 If the faculty member does not sign the formal evaluation, the evaluating supervisor will forward the original with his/her signature and date with a cover letter indicating the faculty member did not respond.
-The evaluator will give a copy of the letter and evaluation to the faculty member.
+4.12.3 If the faculty member does not sign the formal performance review, the evaluating supervisor will forward the original with his/her signature and date with a cover letter indicating the faculty member chose not to sign.
+The reviewer will give a copy of the letter and review to the faculty member.

-4.10.4 The original copy of the team evaluation form shall be forwarded to the Human Resources Department in a timely manner for inclusion in the faculty member’s personnel file.
-If the member under review wishes to respond to the evaluation, he/she may submit a response to be attached to the evaluation in the personnel file.
-Evaluations will be held for ten (10) days before filing to allow for response prior to filing.
-Responses may also be submitted at any time for addition to the file.
+4.12.4 The original copy of the performance review form shall be forwarded to the Human Resources Department in a timely manner for inclusion in the faculty member’s personnel file.
+If the member under review wishes to respond to the review, the member may submit a response to be attached to the performance review.
+Performance review forms will be held for ten (10) days before being filed to allow for response prior to inclusion in the personnel file.
+Responses may also be submitted at any later time for addition to the file.
 Peer evaluation forms may be added to the personnel file upon the faculty member’s request, but otherwise become the property of the evaluatee.

-4.11 Peer Evaluation:
+4.13 Peer Evaluation:

 Peer evaluation is a mandatory component of the faculty evaluation process.
+(Ed.
+Code section 87663c.)

-4.11.1 Selection of Peer Evaluators: Evaluation teams will include two (2) peer evaluators for Contract and Tenured faculty, and one (1) peer evaluator for Adjunct faculty, selected according to the processes detailed in the Faculty Peer Review Handbook.
+4.13.1 Selection of Peer Evaluators: Evaluation teams will include two (2) peer evaluators for Contract and Tenured faculty, and one (1) peer evaluator for Adjunct faculty, selected according to the processes detailed in the Faculty Peer Review Handbook.

-4.11.2 Compensation for Peer Evaluators: Faculty who serve as peer evaluators will receive a stipend of $75 per evaluation.
+4.13.2 Compensation for Peer Evaluators: Faculty who serve as peer evaluators will receive a stipend of $75 per evaluation.
 In addition, peer evaluators may earn up to two (2) hours of FlexCal credit per year for ongoing mentoring / advising of the peer(s) they evaluate.
+Peer evaluators will not be paid if they fail to conduct the classroom or shell review and/or to submit the peer review narrative by the final review meeting.

-4.12 Faculty Self-Evaluation:
+4.14 Faculty Self-Evaluation:

-4.12.1 Regular and Contract Faculty: Self-evaluation is a mandatory component of the regular and contract (tenuretrack) faculty evaluation process.
+4.14.1 Regular and Contract Faculty: Self-evaluation is a mandatory component of the regular and contract (tenure-track) faculty evaluation process.

-4.12.2 Adjunct Faculty: Self-evaluation is optional for Adjunct faculty
+4.14.2 Adjunct Faculty: Self-evaluation is required for Adjunct faculty.

+4.15 While the contents of a performance review cannot be grieved, failure to follow the process is subject to the grievance process.
+A faculty member who alleges a violation of the review process may use the grievance procedures under Article 15 of this Agreement.
+Issues that have not been raised formally and documented during the performance review period may not be used negatively in the performance review.

+4.16 The district maintains a commitment to ensuring that faculty have an opportunity to participate in the evaluation process of their immediate administrator.
+Details of faculty participation in the evaluation of administrators are found in Board policy 4800.